UweR70/Hamiltonian-Cylce-Snake/README.md

     ... that all snake parts are in the correct Hamiltonian Cycle order.
   </li>
   <li>
-    ... the brown cells that are showing the generated abbreviation path.
+    ... the here important part of the "normal" Hamiltonian Cycle.
   </li>
   <li>
-     ... the here important part of the "normal" Hamiltonian Cycle.
+     ... the brown cells that are showing the generated abbreviation path.
   </li>
 </ul>
 In this example ends the path in the row that contains the apple because the "normal" Hamiltonian Cycle will lead the snake directly to the apple.<br/>
+Please notice that this example represents case 1 playfield where x and y are even.<br/>

 <br/>
 <img src="https://live.staticflickr.com/65535/50536244562_fb1632bfdd_w.jpg" style="width: 100px; height: 100px;"><br/>